 The doctoral thesis will naturally conform to the general practice adopted in the literature of the area in which the investigation is carried out.
 Each discipline has associated with it a mode of presentation of theoretical discussions, of experimental results and their interpretations.
-However, it is necessary to evolve a set of guidelines and rules common to all these submitted to it.
+However, it is necessary to evolve a set of guidelines and rules common to all theses submitted to it.

-1.1 Precision and Consistency: Every effort must be made to avoid unwarranted repetitions, padding with irrelevant material.
+- 1.1 Precision and Consistency: Every effort must be made to avoid unwarranted repetitions, padding with irrelevant material.
 Further, the thesis must be self consistent in the use of symbols, abbreviations, spellings and punctuation.
 Once chosen, the same must be used throughout.
 Also, the pattern of presentation must be uniform in every detail right through the thesis.
 Above all, previous work must be clearly demarcated from that of the candidate.
 It is recommended that the thesis must be as brief as possible and should be precise.

-1.2 Chapters: The basic material of the thesis shall be presented in the form of chapters, each carrying an appropriate and specific title which must convey the scope of its content.
+1.2 Chapters: The basic material of the thesis shall be presented in the form of chapters, each carrying an - 1.2 Chapters: The basic material of the thesis shall be presented in the form of chapters, each carrying an appropriate and specific title which must convey the scope of its content.
 A separate chapter on Review of Literature is not mandatory.
-The chapters will be serially numbered using Arabic numerals.

-1.3 Parts: If the work comprises two or more mutually independent investigations, the thesis may be divided into two or more parts, each with an appropriate title.
-However, the numbering of chapters will be continuous right through, e.g. Part one may comprise Chapters 2-5, Part two chapters 6-9.

-1.4 Introduction: The first chapter shall be titled as Introduction.
-If there are two or more parts, the Introduction shall be common to all of them and it will (a) introduce the research problem presenting the current state of relevant knowledge (b) define the scope and objectives of the investigation and (c) describe the contents of the thesis preferably chapter-wise.

-1.5 Last Chapter : It is strongly recommended, but not made obligatory that the last chapter of the thesis, or each part be devoted to conclusions and to highlight the specific contributions made along with the scope for further research.
+The chapters will be serially numbered using Arabic numerals. - 1.3 Parts: If the work comprises two or more mutually independent investigations, the thesis may be divided into two or more parts, each with an appropriate title.
+However, the numbering of chapters will be continuous right through, e.g. Part one may comprise Chapters 2-5, Part two chapters 6-9. - 1.4 Introduction: The first chapter shall be titled as Introduction.
+If there are two or more parts, the Introduction shall be common to all of them and it will (a) introduce the research problem presenting the current state of relevant knowledge (b) define the scope and objectives of the investigation and (c) describe the contents of the thesis preferably chapter-wise. - 1.5 Last Chapter: It is strongly recommended, but not made obligatory that the last chapter of the thesis, or each part be devoted to conclusions and to highlight the specific contributions made along with the scope for further research.
 The summary of the work may also be combined with the conclusions.
 The summary is the concise statement in which the candidate will define the problem, indicate the work carried out underlining the important conclusions reached.
 The summary is expected to provide sufficient information about the work contained in the thesis.
-It could be chapter-wise also and should be a maximum of six pages in one and a half space.

-1.6 Appendixes: It is important that the presentation must ensure utmost continuity in the theoretical discussions, in the description of experimental results and in their interpretations.
+It could be chapter-wise also and should be a maximum of six pages in one and a half space. - 1.6 Appendixes: It is important that the presentation must ensure utmost continuity in the theoretical discussions, in the description of experimental results and in their interpretations.
 Hence, lengthy derivations and voluminous tables, charts and figures which are likely to disturb the smooth flow for the reader are to be presented in the appendixes.